AwaisDurrani5/Technical_documentation_web_page/README.md

 # Technical_documentation_web_page
-this is an html page for Technical documentation
+this is a page for Technical documentation (html and CSS)